amaurybsouza/amaurybsouza/README.md

 - 📆 Interested in joining the community?
 [Hashicorp U.G.
 Campinas](https://www.meetup.com/campinas-hashicorp-user-group/?eventOrigin=event_home_page), [AWS Community Builders](https://aws.amazon.com/developer/community/community-builders/), [AWS U.G.
 Campinas](https://www.meetup.com/pt-BR/awscampinas/).
 - 😄 Pronouns: He/Him/His.
 - ⚡ Fun fact: My colleagues call me Amuray.
+-
+### 🎤Speaking
+Amaury is a frequent speaker at industry conferences, where he shares insights on modern secure development, cloud security, and productivity technologies.
+If you'd like to invite Amaury to speak at your event, feel free to reach out via email at amauryborgesouza@gmail.com.
+You can also browse his full list of past and upcoming sessions to get an idea of the topics he covers.